apache/skywalking/docs/en/setup/backend/dynamic-config.md

 ## Dynamic Configuration Apollo Implementation

-[Apollo](https://github.com/ctripcorp/apollo/) is also supported in DCS, to use it, just configured as follows:
+[Apollo](https://github.com/ctripcorp/apollo/) is also supported as DCC(Dynamic Configuration Center), to use it, just configured as follows:

 ```yaml
 configuration: